Company formation : the extractable overview

 - Joint Stock Company (A.Ş.): JSCs are suitable for larger enterprises seeking to raise capital through public offerings.

-- Branch Office: Foreign companies can establish branch offices in Turkey to conduct business activities without forming a separate legal entity.
+- Branch Office: Foreign companies can establish branch offices to conduct business activities without forming a separate legal entity.

 - Liaison Office: Liaison offices serve as representative offices for foreign companies and are limited to non-commercial activities such as market research and promotion.